ulldecorb/cheatsheet/README.md

 ```
 npx tailwindcss -i ./src/input.css -o ./dist/output.css --watch
 ```
 Where input.css refers to point 3.
-And output.css refers to the style file that links on index.html or component
+And output.css refers to the style file that links on index.html or component.
-5. Start using Tailwind in your HTML
+5. Start using Tailwind in your HTML:
 ```
 <html>
 <head>